Skip to main content

 Court navigators:

-• do not have formal legal credentials or training
+• are not required to have formal legal credentials or training

 • are trained to assist court users without lawyers with basic civil legal problems